- About us

 The results will be put up on a noticeboard in front of the building anonymously using registration numbers.
 Moreover, they will be published on the school’s website for a minimum of 15 days.
 In case several students achieve equal results, the number of points scored in English will be the deciding factor.

 Should a student be admitted, he/she must submit the “zápisový lístek” (a form provided by your elementary school) within 10 working days after the Decision of Admission is published on the website and put up on the high school noticeboard.
 In case the applicant does not submit the “zápisový lístek”, the school assumes that he/she has enrolled in another school and his/her place may be offered to another applicant.

 The applicant shall arrive 15 minutes before the written part of the entrance exam begins at the latest (the time will be specified on the invitation to the entrance exams).
 In case the applicant is ill or has another serious reason that makes it impossible for him/her to participate in the exams on the date set, having received an excuse, the Director will provide the applicant with an alternative date.
 Students with special educational needs who provide a report from a Pedagogical Psychological Center shall be granted extra time.

 The date of the second part (interviews) will be scheduled by the office manager M. Klabíková with the applicants individually.
-The interviews are going to take place between April 20th and 24th.
 An interview between the parents and the founder of the school and school management is also part of the second half of the Admissions Process.
 This interview is not being evaluated and does not influence the result of the Admissions Process.